-#2 Indulge in a Local Sweet Treat
+#2 Indulge In A Whitefish Sweet Treat

 One of the top Whitefish, Montana things to do is to get an ice cream cone at Sweet Peaks Ice Cream.
 Considered to be one of the best ice cream shops in all of Montana, Sweet Peaks is an artisan ice cream shop that produces flavors using products from the region.
-The carefully crafted cream is made with Montana dairy, seasonal produce and mountain ingredients.
+The carefully crafted ice cream is made with Montana dairy, seasonal produce and mountain ingredients.
 The Whitefish ice cream shop is the company’s original location, which opened in 2010.

 Classic flavors include Huckleberry (which is made from real huckleberries and is absolutely divine!), Mountain Mint and Wustner Bro’s Honey Cinnamon.
 The lineup of summer seasonal flavors during our visit was inventive and fun – like Going To The Sun Road (toffee and sweet caramel), Bear Scat (dark chocolate with blueberries) and Campfire S’mores (marshmallow ice cream with chocolate and graham crackers).

-Tip: We talk more about places to eat in Whitefish, MT in a minute!
+Top Tip: We talk more about places to eat in Whitefish, MT in a minute!

-#3 Visit the Amtrak Whitefish Train Station
+#3 Visit The Amtrak Whitefish Train Station

 Visiting the Whitefish Depot should be on every visitor’s Whitefish To Do list!
 The Whitefish Amtrak Station is a lot more than an arrival or departure point – it’s also a historic building and houses a museum.